 They just aren’t.
 But that is coming from a goat person.
 Someone who truly loves these animals and wants you to love them too.
 So if you want goats, by all means, get goats.
 They are really cool critters that have absolutely stolen my heart.
 But understand what you are getting into.
 It’s not all sunshine and roses.

-It’s recognizing that your goat isn’t acting right and getting in there with a thermometer, FAMACHA chart and figuring it out.
-It’s collecting poop and storing it in your fridge until you can get it to the vet.
+Sometimes it’s recognizing that your goat isn’t acting right and getting in there with a thermometer, FAMACHA chart and figuring it out.
+Or collecting poop and storing it in your fridge until you can get it to the vet.
 It’s keeping goats in your house because they could die at any minute and you need to be there to try and stop it.
 It’s realizing that despite your best efforts some may die and there’s not a lot you can do to stop it.

 But it’s also having your goats sing to you as you come down your driveway- RIP Texas